JM3ad/goal-tracker/Readme.md

-# Scratch React
+# Goal Tracker App

-An experimental project for exploring setting up a React App without using create-react-app.
+A simple project for tracking goals across time.

 ## Zero To Hero